RedisLabs/redislabs-docs/content/rc/security/single-sign-on.md

 To add a user to an account and enable SAML SSO for them:

-1. From your identity provider's admin console, [add a new user](https://help.okta.com/en/prod/Content/Topics/users-groups-profiles/usgp-add-users.htm) or edit an existing user.
+1. From your identity provider's admin console, [add a new user](https://help.okta.com/en/prod/Content/Topics/users-groups-profiles/usgp-add-users.htm) or edit an existing user's profile.

-1. Select **Profile**.

 1. Enter the Redis Cloud account ID and a [user role]({{<relref "/rc/administration/access-management#team-management-roles">}}) in the **smAccountMapping** field.